jkarasha/aks-basics/04-k8s-book-poulton/statefulsets/README.md

 [Network ID & Headless Services]
 A `headless` service is a service that has no `clusterIP` and no `externalIP`.
 It's becomes a StatefulSets `governing service`.
 When you combine a StatefulSet with a `headless` service, the service creates `DNS SRV` and `DNS A` records for every pod matching teh Service's label selector, making it easier for service discovery.

+[Hands-on Exercise]
+We are going to deploy a StatefulSet by going through the following steps:
+* Creating a `StorageClass` for persistent storage
+* Creating a `headless` service
+* Creating a StatefulSet